RDF-STaX/rdf-stax.github.io/docs/contributing.md

 Pull requests are welcome.

+### CI pipeline

+The CI automatically publishes the ontology (see [the releases section below](#releases)) and pushes it to the website.
+The CI does the following:

+- Merge in the author information from `src/authors.ttl`.
+- Set the ontology's version IRI and version.
+- Infer additional statements with [ROBOT](https://robot.obolibrary.org/reason).
+- Serialize the ontology in all supported formats.

+The CI code can be found in the [`ci-worker` repository](https://github.com/RDF-STaX/ci-worker).
+The code there is licensed under Apache 2.0.

 ## Editing documentation

 Documentation is also stored in the main repository, in the [`docs` directory](https://github.com/RDF-STaX/rdf-stax.github.io/tree/main/docs).
 You can open a pull request for any of the files there, except the ones in the `includes` subdirectory.
 These files are generated automatically in the CI pipeline.